CLetinic/Camagru/README.md

 ## Prerequisites

-A local server to host on, in this case we will make use of bitnami local server environments
+A local apache server to host on, in this case we will make use of bitnami local server environments

    - [Bitnami local server environments](https://bitnami.com/stacks/infrastructure)